Group Secret-Key Generation using Algebraic Rings in Wireless Networks: Algebraic SQGSK (A-SQGSK) Protocol

-In this section, we propose a new practical GSK protocol which reduces the asymmetry in the noise levels of the CSR at different nodes, and also compensates the leakage drawbacks of AQGSK.
-The central idea behind this method is to avoid quantizing the sum $\theta^{(2)}_{1}(l)$ + $\theta^{(3)}_{1}(l)$ directly.
-Instead, we propose to quantize the values $\theta^{(2)}_{1}(l)$ and $\theta^{(3)}_{1}(l)$ separately at node-$1$, then appropriately transform them to points in an algebraic ring before transmission.
-We refer to this method as the Algebraic SQGSK (A-SQGSK) protocol.
-The ingredients required to describe the A-SQGSK protocol are provided in the following section.
+Unlike the ideas discussed in Section \ref{sec3}, the main idea to ensure zero-leakage to an external eavesdropper is to avoid quantizing $\theta^{(2)}_{1}(l) + \theta^{(3)}_{1}(l)$, which is the sum of the noisy channel realizations observed by node-$1$.
+In contrast, we propose to quantize the noisy channel realizations $\theta^{(2)}_{1}(l)$ and $\theta^{(3)}_{1}(l)$ separately at node-$1$, then appropriately transform them to points in an algebraic ring, and then compute their linear combination over the algebraic ring.
+Henceforth, throughout the paper, we refer to this scheme as the A-SQGSK protocol.
+In the following section, we first present the ingredients required to describe the A-SQGSK protocol.